 Your pantry and garbage contain plenty of food for ants.
 To keep your home safe, store pantry food in sealed containers.
 Because ants are so small, they can get into cardboard boxes and folded chip bags.
 Ergo, seal your trash with an airtight lid so ants have no way of coming in.

 If you look for and seal potential ant entry points, you can keep ants outside.
 Check your screens for rips and tears, and look around your windows and doors for gaps.
 It’s equally important to keep an eye out for cracks in your home’s foundation.

 Call A Professional

-If you truly want 100% effective ant control, it’s time to enlist the help of a professional pest control company.
+If you truly want 100% effective ant control for your home, it’s time to enlist the help of a Dallas pest control company.
 Here at Cantu Pest & Termite, we offer you a way to protect your home from ants and other invaders.
 To learn more, give us a call.